Quick Answer

 Practitioner Insight — CA V. Viswanathan, IBBI/RV/03/2019/12333

 The most common error we see at Virtual Auditor is promoters registering their personal Aadhaar but linking the wrong NIC code.
 NIC code selection directly impacts which government schemes and procurement preferences the MSME qualifies for.
 A SaaS company incorrectly classified under “general IT services” (NIC 62099) instead of “software publishing” (NIC 58200) missed out on the Software Technology Parks of India (STPI) scheme benefits.
 We recommend validating the NIC code against the 2008 NIC manual before submission, as the portal does not allow easy correction post-registration.
-If you need assistance, reach out through our free consultation.
+If you need assistance, reach out through our book a consultation.

 Under the RBI Master Direction on Priority Sector Lending (updated periodically), all scheduled commercial banks must allocate a specified percentage of their Adjusted Net Bank Credit (ANBC) to priority sectors.
 MSMEs are a designated priority sector sub-category.
 This means: